Is Minecraft’s NFT Ban A Crushing Blow For Web3 Gaming?

 Game access will be 100% free for players and there will never be any credit card pay barriers for content.
 NFT Worlds was built on the idea that all players should have access to earning, purchasing and owning items and content through in-game play mechanics and currency rewards

-— NFT Worlds (@nftworldsNFT) July 22, 2022
+?
+NFT Worlds (@nftworldsNFT) July 22, 2022

 This ban has seen reactions by notoriously NFT-friendly Epic Games, as well as major fund giant Animoca Brands.

 Tim Sweeney, CEO of Epic Games, stated that he has no plans to interfere with developers who choose to utilize NFTs or the blockchain on their platform.
+Posting to Twitter, Sweeney said, “Developers should be free to decide how to build their games, and you are free to decide whether to play them.”

-“Developers should be free to decide how to build their games, and you are free to decide whether to play them.
-I believe stores and operating system makers shouldn’t interfere by forcing their views onto others.
-We definitely won’t.”
+“I believe stores and operating system makers shouldn’t interfere by forcing their views onto others.
+We definitely won’t,” he added.

 Yat Siu, the co-founder of Animoca Brands, labeled the recent ban as “hypocritical” and emphasized that NFTs can be inclusive, despite arguments to the contrary.

-One day after the Minecraft statement, Animoca Brands, The Sandbox and several more of the biggest names in the metaverse space announced the launch a new decentralized autonomous organization (DAO) titled the “Open Metaverse Alliance for Web3” (OMA3).
+Now, Animoca Brands, The Sandbox and many more of the biggest names in the space are teaming up to launch a new decentralized autonomous organization (DAO) called the Open Metaverse Alliance for Web3 (OMA3).

-This DAO aims to “build the infrastructure to ensure that the metaverse operates as a unified system”, working as a voice for metaverse enthusiasts and the developers behind them.
+This DAO aims to ?build the infrastructure to ensure that the metaverse operates as a unified system?, working as a voice for metaverse enthusiasts and the developers behind them.